jasuperior/smpl/README.md

 Go to our Goals Page in the wiki to learn more about each of these.
 ## Syntax
+SMPL, amongst other things, have made tremendous effort to simplify the process of compiling/transpiling.
+Thus we've given you a very simple syntax to construct your own grammars.
 ### The Compiler
 Knowing about the compiler isn't necessary, but it helps you understand whats going on when you are building your patterns.
 Each pattern is essentially a special tokenized version of regular expression.
 They can have a name, a priority, and a transform (more about each below) .
-Each round of the compile loop, checks each pattern to see if there is a match in the document. the match whose position is closest and whose priority is highest to the cursor will advance the cursor to its position, then will fire your
+Each round of the compile loop, checks each pattern to see if there is a match in the document. the match whose position is closest to the cursor will advance the cursor to its position, then will fire the appropriate transform context.
+The context is given a result object which contains the matched string, and properties mapping to those found in the [pattern temple](#pattern-template).
+Patterns must return a string or string-like object.
+Patterns which do not return a result (false, null, or undefined), will be excluded from all the following cycles, until a match is found for another pattern-- then the excluded pattern will be returned to the compile loop.
+Patterns which return a result, will replace its match in the input string, and progress the cursor to after the appearance of the replacement.
 ### Pattern Template
+Every pattern must contain a template, with which it can perform its matches.
+A Pattern template is surrounded by `{}` curly braces, and utilize [variables](#pattern-variables), [classes](#variable-classes), and repeats to express your desired logic.
+Below is the most basic form of a valid pattern:
+    {  hello world }

+It matches the appearance of the literals "hello" and "world".
+You'll obviously want to do much more than match inputs literally.
+For more dynamic features, pattern variables are needed.
+#### Pattern Variables
+The *pattern variable* gives you the ability to store pieces of the match, into properties of the context of the [pattern's transform](#transform-context).

 ## Command Line Tool
 Once you have constructed your documents, use the command line tool to compile it into your target language.  you start with prompt `smpl`